Keyboard shortcuts

 A lot’s cost basis also serves as the lot name.

-In hledger, a full lot name is rendered as either {YYYY-MM-DD, “LABEL”, COST} or {YYYY-MM-DD, COST}.
+In hledger, a full lot name looks like {YYYY-MM-DD, “LABEL”, COST} or {YYYY-MM-DD, COST}.
 That is, two or three parts inside curly braces:

 • a date in strict ISO format